DWD Builders — actively taking on new projects. Free consultation available.

 We coordinated with the client's insurance adjuster throughout the design phase to ensure the scope was fully documented for the claim — a step that most contractors skip, often leaving clients to fight their insurer after the contract is signed rather than before.
 We provided a detailed line-item budget with open-book pricing so the client could see exactly how every dollar was allocated, and could make informed decisions about where to upgrade and where to hold the line on cost.

 The project is currently under construction.
-It is the kind of project that requires a contractor who has worked in Malibu before — one who knows how the city communicates, what the Coastal Commission looks for in a submission, and how to keep a $8 million rebuild moving without the delays that derail projects managed by teams without that specific experience.
+It is the kind of project that requires a contractor who has worked in Malibu before — one who knows how the city communicates, what the Coastal Commission looks for in a submission, and how to keep an $8 million rebuild moving without the delays that derail projects managed by teams without that specific experience.

 Homeowners who have rebuilt in Altadena or Pacific Palisades will find that Malibu has additional layers of complexity those areas do not.
 Understanding these before you hire a contractor can save you months and significant legal and carrying costs: